browserengineering/book/book/accessibility.md

                 self.spoken_alerts.append(alert)
 ```

-Since `spoken_alerts` points into the accessiblity tree, we'll need to
+Since `spoken_alerts` points into the accessibility tree, we'll need to
 update it any time the accessibility tree is rebuilt, to point into
 the new tree.
 Just like with compositing, we'll use the `node`
 pointers in the accessibility tree to match accessibility nodes